 - Eggs: Act as the binding agent, holding all the other cookie ingredients together.

-- Peanut butter: I found that smooth peanut butter works best with this recipe.
+- Peanut butter: Use your favorite peanut butter brand.
+I found that smooth peanut butter works best with this recipe.
 Crunchy peanut butter can cause the cookies to become a bit crumbly, making them difficult to eat without falling apart.
+Stick with creamy peanut butter for the perfect cookie.

 - Vanilla extract: Just a splash of this extract takes these cookies from good to fantastic!